krrish94/krrish94.github.io/EDITING.md

   public version you want people to copy.
 - Preview images live in `public/assets/img/publication_preview/` (GIFs animate; images are letterboxed to 4:3, so any aspect ratio works).
+- Preview videos live in `public/assets/video/publication_preview/`.
+Keep them silent, short, H.264, and around 400px wide; include a compressed poster.
+  They load only when near the viewport, pause off-screen, and stay still for visitors who prefer reduced motion.
 - The build fails loudly if a required field is missing or mistyped (schema: `src/content.config.ts`).
 - The publications page groups by `year` (descending) automatically — no